micmejia/bible-dump/AMPC/Acts/Acts 15.md

-As we have heard that some persons from our number have disturbed you with their teaching, unsettling your minds _and_ [^e]throwing you into confusion, although we gave them no express orders _or_ instructions [on the points in question],
+As we have heard that some persons from our number have disturbed you with their teaching, unsettling your minds _and_ throwing you into confusion, although we gave them no express orders _or_ instructions [on the points in question],